 The City of Wapato is upgrading its Wastewater Treatment Plant.
 The new plant will use the membrane biological reactor (MBR) process in order to meet the discharge permit requirements.
 The construction cost is approximately $7.5 million and total project cost is approximately $10 million.
 The project has been advertised for bid and bid open date will be July 24, 2014.
 Construction will start in September 2014 and the new plant will be in full operation in December 2015.
 For more information about the wastewater treatment plant project, contact City Hall.

-The City is constructing a new picnic shelter in Lions Park for the benefit and enjoyment of the citizens.
+The City has constructed a new picnic shelter in Lions Park for the benefit and enjoyment of the citizens.
 The new picnic shelter is located on the east side of the swimming pool and south side of the Public Works Service Center.
-The shelter is designed by city staff and built by Job Corps in order to save money.
-Hopefully the shelter will be ready for use in July, 2014.
+The shelter was designed by city staff and built by Job Corps in order to save money.
+The shelter was ready for use in early August, 2014.

 If a company, organization, family or individual is interested in sponsoring the picnic shelter, please contact the City Hall or the Mayor.

 The Wapato Police Department is pleased to announce we will be participating in Chief for a Day 2014.
 We are asking you to partner with us to bring our chosen child, Carlos Hernandez, and his family a very special day.
 He is 8 years old and in the second grade at Satus Elementary in Wapato.
 Learn more

 The public is invited and encouraged to all open public meetings of the City Council Regular and Work Session meetings.
 Both meetings are held at City Hall Council Chambers, 205 E Third Street, Wapato, WA.
 City Council meets the 1st and 3rd Monday of each month at 7:00 pm.Council Work Sessions are informal and informational.
 They are just before City Council meetings starting as early as 6:00 pm.